 Read an excerpt of The "I" in Indian

 I pull down the rearview mirror for one last look.
 I run my fingers through my hair, which can never quite decide if it is curly or wavy.
 My eyeliner has the perfect thin wing, shaping my brown eyes.
-I take another sip of my drink while starting at myself.
+I take another sip of my drink while staring at myself.
 Vodka soda in the parking lot?
 Classy.
 But after a year of disappointments, you learn to take the edge off when and where you can.
 It is so exhausting to swipe through endless profiles, hold semi-decent conversations, and then realize—on the date—that the guy either photoshopped his entire face or is only interested in finding someone to “Netflix and chill.”

 At first, I thought ambition was the key—a guy with dreams, drive, and a plan for his life.
 But those men?
 Too busy chasing said dreams to actually text you back or, you know, show up emotionally.